kevinpatrickkent/GirlScoutCodingBadges/Cadette/CodingBasics/README.md

             d) The command above is the same as the loadBean() command above, use the command along with the add command. add([sprite("been"), pos(20,20)]); // this would actually add the 'been.png' sprite.

+    10) At this point you are ready to play around and make your memes.
+Use the sprites from kaplay or make your own!
+        If you look in the examples folder you can see the example I used to make the example meme above.
+        Note that I used variables to define spacing, and this was helpful in getting things adjusted as well as being a good way to get used to using variables.

 Notes on Node.js:
     This is used so that you can make a local server to display your webpage with your javascript game embedded.
 You will need this to start the local server, and then you will be able to view the changes you make in your javascript code on the webpage.